ricardo-pena/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.map` returns a new array with the key values you choose. `.forEach` itterates through every item in an array and does not create new array.

 2. Explain the difference between a callback and a higher order function.

+Higher Order Function - It is a function that receives other functions.
+Callback Function - This is a function that is passed into another function as an argument.

 3. What is closure?

+Closure is when an inner function goes outside of thier scope to grab a varriable defined in the outer function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding - When the `this` keyword has not been given contex, it wil return the window.
+Implicit Binding - When function(method) is invoked, look to the left of the dot in oreder to know what `this` is refering to.
+Explicit Binding - Telling the function what `this` is by using `.call` or `.bind` New Binding - When a function is invoked with a new keyword.

 5. Why do we need super() in an extended class?

+Extends links the child with the parent.
+Super links all the attributes from the parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.